MahmoudSalah/KORIE/README.md

 IE remains challenging due to noisy OCR, thermal artifacts, and domain mismatch in Korean text.

-YAML configuration file should contain the entity schema for the receipt IE task.
-It is used by the data loader/training pipeline to map extracted labels to the predefined entity set:
+Configuration file that defines the entity schema for the receipt information extraction task.
+It is used by the data loader/training pipeline to map extracted annotations to a predefined set of entities:

 **"Description, Quantity, TotalPrice, Price, Item, MerchantName, Total, Subtotal, TotalTax, TransactionDate, TransactionTime, Tip, MerchantPhoneNumber, ReceiptNumber, MerchantAddress, Item_barcode, ProductCode."**